devsecopsgirl/internship-appsecco/docs/deployment.md

 ```
 client-payload: '{"ref": "${{ github.ref }}", "sha": "${{ github.sha }}"}'
 ```
 The above command is used to pass the data from `Workflow 1` to `Workflow 2`.
-It tells `Workflow2` the branch and commit hash to checkout and use so that `Workflows 1` and `Workflow 2` are using the same exact code.
+It tells `Workflow2` the branch and commit hash to checkout and use so that `Workflows 1` and `Workflow 2` are using the same code.

 * Step 4 - Adding the repository_dispatch event as trigger in Workflow 2 YAML